$\tau$-invariants for knots in rational homology spheres: Large Surgery

 We claim that

-Moreover, since the right hand side does not depend on $\psi$, it suffices to prove the statement for the Whitney triangle $\psi$ with $n_w(\psi)=n_z(\psi)=0$.
-This follows by applying the first Chern class formulas.
+Since the right hand side only depends on $\mathbf{x}$, it suffices to prove the statement for the Whitney triangle $\psi$ with $n_w(\psi)=n_z(\psi)=0$.
+This follows by applying the first Chern class formulas as we show below.
 The diagram in Figure \ref{winding} shows the winding region for $-6$-surgery along $K$ and the multiplicities for the corresponding periodic domain $\mathcal{P}_\abc$.